Kaion-Official/Brave-Auto-Earn/README.md

 ##########################################################################
 # Brave & Bing Browser Rewards V1.1                                      #
 #                                                                        #
-# Based off https://github.com/xCryptoPandax/Brave-Rewards-Automation, edited by Kaion-Official.                                                 #
+# Based off xCryptoPandax's script, edited by Kaion-Official.            #
 #                                                                        #
 # Use at your own risk - Not responsible for any bans / loss of BAT      #
 ##########################################################################